How Replacing an Oil Furnace with a Heat Pump Will Save You Money

 An oil furnace generates heat by burning fuel, while a heat pump moves heat from one place to another.

-In summer: The process reverses, moving heat from inside your home to the outdoors — keeping you cool and comfortable.
+• In summer, the process reverses, moving heat from inside your home to the outdoors to keep you cool and comfortable.

 Because a heat pump redistributes existing heat rather than creating it through combustion, it can be significantly more energy efficient.